Dhawa, Rajasthan: Demographic

 Hindi and Rajasthani is the Local Language.

 City

-Dhawa has a big market,where every types of shop is available.There are three Petrol Pump.
+Dhawa has a big market, where every type of shop is available.
+There are three petrol pumps.

 Hotels

 Dhawa is famous for "Dal ke Pakode".

-Jain Hotel is famous & Magravati resort is 3-star hotel on NH 25.
+Jain Hotel is famous and Magravati resort is 3-star hotel on NH 25.

 By Rail

 There is no railway station near to Dhawa in less than 10 km.
-How ever Jodhpur Jn Rail Way Station is major railway station 41 km near to Dhawa.
+However Jodhpur Jn Rail Way Station is a major railway station 41 km from Dhawa.